jgm1673/Getting-and-Cleaning-final-assignment/README.md

 the script uses cbind and rbind to merge the files correctly

-The next step is to extracts only the measurements on the mean and standard deviation for each measurement. the script uses grep to get a logical idnicating the names with the mean and std names and then uses it as an index, creating a smaller dataset with only 88 columns
+The next step is to extracts only the measurements on the mean and standard deviation for each measurement. the script uses grep to get a logical indicating the names with the mean and std names and then uses it as an index, creating a smaller dataset with only 88 columns

-Next the script replaces the integers in the activity column with descriptive activity names as defined by the activity data set - here I got the job done using ifelse rather than some more powerful tool from R
+Next the script replaces the integers in the activity column with descriptive activity names as defined by the activity data set - here I got the job done using ifelse() rather than some more powerful tool from R

 In order to appropriately label the data set with descriptive variable names - I used the guidance from class: the names should be lowercase, descriptive and not duplicate, with no underscores, dots or white space, characters should be factors